Pediatric Biofeedback Therapy for Children in New York

 Understanding Pediatric Biofeedback Therapy

-Biofeedback therapy is a gentle, noninvasive approach that helps children become active participants in their wellness journey.
-During sessions at Courageous Kids Counseling, therapists assess changes in physical responses such as breathing, muscle tension or heart rate.
+During sessions, therapists assess changes in physical responses such as breathing, muscle tension, or heart rate.
 Children learn how to recognize patterns in their bodies’ reactions to various stressors and practice new ways to self-regulate, even outside therapy.

-Because the approach is grounded in awareness and skill-building, it pairs well with cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) and other mindfulness-based strategies we already use in our sessions.
+Because biofeedback for kids is grounded in awareness and skill-building, it pairs well with cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and other mindfulness-based strategies we use in our sessions.
+Biofeedback therapy also can be included in ADHD support for children as part of a multifaceted approach.
+It’s a supportive tool within a broader mind-body therapy for children approach as part of child or teen therapy led by Nyack child therapists.

 - Anxiety